lpod/lpod-python/doc/level1.rst

    While a style is identified by name and family, it owns one or more sets of properties.
 A style property is a particular layout or formatting behaviour.
-   The API provides a generic properties() method which allows the user to get or set these properties.
+   The API provides a generic set_properties() method which allows the user to set these properties, while get_properties() returns the existing properties as an array.

    However, some styles have more than one property set.

    As an example, a paragraph style owns so-called "paragraph properties" and/or "text properties" (see below).
-In such a situation, additional methods whose name is xxx_properties(), where xxx depends on the style family and the property set, are provided when needed.
+In such a situation, additional methods whose name is set_xxx_properties(), where xxx depends on the style family and the property set, are provided when needed.
+For each get_xxx_properties(), there is a symmetrical get_xxx_properties() method to read the existing properties.

    A style can be inserted as either 'common' (or named and visible for the user of a typical office application) or 'automatic', according a boolean